vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 1. To the right of **Pricing and scale tier**, ensure that **S1: Standard tier** is selected.

     Azure IoT Hub provides several tier options depending on how many features you require and how many messages you need to send within your solution per day.
-The _S1_ tier that you are using in this course allows a total of 400,000 messages per unit per day and provides the all of the services that are required in this training.
+The _S1_ tier that you are using in this lab allows a total of 400,000 messages per unit per day and provides the all of the services that are required in this training.
 You won't actually need 400,000 messages per unit per day, but you will be using features provided by the Standard tier, such as _Cloud-to-device commands_, _Device management_, and _IoT Edge_.
 IoT Hub also offers a Free tier that is meant for testing and evaluation.
 It has the same capabilities as the Standard tier, but limited messaging allowances.
 It is important to note that you cannot upgrade from the Free tier to either Basic or Standard.
 The Free tier allows 500 devices to be connected to the IoT hub and up to 8,000 messages per day.
 Each Azure subscription can create one IoT Hub in the Free tier.

     > **Note**:  The _S1 - Standard_ tier has a cost of $25.00 USD per month per unit.
 You will be specifying 1 unit.
 For details about the other tier options, see [Choosing the right IoT Hub tier for your solution](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-scaling).

 1. To the right of **Number of S1 IoT hub units**, ensure that **1** is selected.

     As mentioned above, the pricing tier that you choose establishes the number of messages that your hub can process per unit per day.
 To increase the number of messages that your hub can process without moving to a higher pricing tier, you can increase the number of units.
 For example, if you want your IoT hub to support ingress of up to 800,000 messages per day, you could specify *two* S1 tier units.
-For this course you will be using just 1 unit.
+For this lab you will be using just 1 unit.

-1. To the right of **Defender for IoT**, ensure that **Off** is selected.
+1. To the right of **Defender for IoT**, notice that the default value is **On**.

     Azure Defender for IoT is a unified security solution for identifying IoT/OT devices, vulnerabilities, and threats.
 It enables you to secure your entire IoT/OT environment, whether you need to protect existing IoT/OT devices or build security into new IoT innovations.

     > **TIP**:
-    **Azure Defender for IoT** was formerly known as **Azure Security Center** and you may still see places in Azure, and in this content, where the name has not yet been updated.
+    **Azure Defender for IoT** was formerly known as **Azure Security Center for IoT** and you may still see places in Azure where the name has not yet been updated.

     Azure Defender for IoT is on by default because security is important to your IoT solution.
-You will be exploring Azure Defender for IoT in Lab 19 of this course.
-Disabling it for now ensures that the Lab 19 instructions work as expected.

     Currently, you can enable Azure Defender at the subscription level, through the Azure portal.
 Azure Defender is free for the first 30 days.
 Any usage beyond 30 days will be automatically charged as per the pricing information detailed [here](https://azure.microsoft.com/en-us/pricing/details/azure-defender/).